 My kids love eating it with a scoop of vanilla ice cream, but I’m a purist.
 I eat a heaping wedge of pie with a generous sprinkling of powdered sugar.
 My husband, he goes for a dollop of lightly sweetened, freshly whipped cream.

 I seem to have a pie for every season.
-My favorite for the fall is this Maple Pecan Tart.
-For the winter, it’s these Maple Pecan Tarts.
 And for the summer?
 You guessed it.
 It’s this Strawberry Rhubarb Pie!

 Strawberry Rhubarb Pie

 - 18 tbs unsalted butter cold, cut into ¼-inch cubes